 MariJean Eggen is a Director and Scientific Lead in RNA Therapeutics at Eli Lilly, Indianapolis.
 MariJean joined Eli Lilly in Discovery Chemistry as a Medicinal Chemist-Oncology in 2003 after spending 3 years at Pharmacia working in Infectious Disease research.
 Throughout her career at Lilly she has had numerous scientific and leadership roles in small molecule Discovery Chemistry Research & Technology and now RNA Therapeutics.
 With the patient in mind, her teams have worked across therapeutic areas and target classes building effective cross disciplinary teams, influencing drug discovery strategies and pushing the envelope with technologies to solve complex problems.
 Fragment Based Drug Discovery strategies and the increasingly complex targets versus disease has pushed her interest in biophysics, ligand identification and optimization strategies and her growing perspective across modalities.

-Biophysics: An Essential Component of Early Drug Discovery
+Biophysics: an Essential Component of Early Drug Discovery (PL01)

 Dr. Flocco is Vice President, Global Head of Structural Biology, Biophysics and Fragment-Based Lead Generation at AstraZeneca.